 Best Things About Silk Fabric

 Silk fabric dates back to ancient China.
 It was first used to wrap the child’s tomb, and later, the Emperor reserved this fabric for himself.
 China dominated the silk industry for many years and used it as currency, defining price by length.
-In the past, silk traveled the Silk Road to connect industries in the East with those in the West.
-It was an expensive and highly coveted material.
-Today, silk can be found in everything from fashion to home decor.

 As Amazon Associates, we earn from qualifying purchases.